Plymouth-Comp/2020-comp3016-cw2-rowanlovejoy/README.md

 ## Report

+## Opening the Visual Studio Solution

+To open the project's Visual Studio solution, open the '2020-comp3016-cw2-rowanlovejoy' directory and then open the 'Coursework2.sln' file.
+The program can be run from within the solution.
+If an error message appears about a missing Assimp .dll, copy the 'assimp-vc142-mtd.dll' file from the Source directory into same directory as the compiled 'Coursework2.exe' file -- if building in Debug mode with x64, this executable should by default by output to /x64/Debug.

 ### User Interaction and Launching

 Bounding Box is a 3D first-person platformer video game for Windows, created using C++, OpenGL 4.5 Core, GLFW, GLEW, GLM, Assimp, and stb_image.